sf-wdi-gaia/active-record-models/readme.md

 #### Makin' Models

 Now that we're *almost* configured, let's make a class that uses all this fancy stuff.
-Under the models directory, create a file called `artist.rb` to allow an Artist class to use ActiveRecord:
+Under the models directory, note the file `artist.rb`.

 ```ruby
 class Artist < ActiveRecord::Base
 end
 ```

-This is saying, our new model shall inherit all the code from the ActiveRecord class, which has a bunch of handy methods already on it.
+Our new model will inherit all the code from the ActiveRecord class, which has a bunch of handy methods already on it.
 For example `Artist.create` will create a new Artist in the database or `Artist.first` will grab the first one in the database, etc.

 This is where Rake comes in.